Volfrant/movies-info-app/README.md

 ### `npm start`

-##NOTE
+## NOTE

-If npm start doesn't work, just run:
+If npm start doesn't work, run:
 ### `npm install`

+Then you will be able to run npm start

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.